-How to freeze easy beef burritos
+How to freeze traditional beef burritos

-Enjoy fresh or wrap each burrito with Saran Wrap and then place them in the freezer-safe plastic zipper bag.
+Enjoy fresh or wrap each beef burrito with Saran Wrap and then place them in the freezer-safe plastic zipper bag.
 You can store them in the freezer for up to 2 months.

 To reheat, simply unwrap the burrito from the plastic wrap and place in the microwave.
 Microwave for 2 to 3 minutes until heated through.

 You might also enjoy these delicious beef recipes:

 - 1 cup cooked rice